Top Ten Tips to Sleep Well During Pregnancy

 4. Racing mind

-An easy way to practice is to focus your attention on the rise and fall of your chest.
-If your mind wanders, which it will, then notice this fact and then return your attention back onto your breath each time it happens.
+An easy way to practise is to focus your attention on the rise and fall of your chest.
+If your mind wanders, which it will, then notice this fact and then turn your attention back onto your breath each time it happens.
 Learning to notice and let go of your thoughts like this helps to slow the mind down making it easier to fall asleep.

 5. A problem shared

-Worry and insomnia go hand in hand and so doing all you can to manage them during the day is essential to sleeping well at night.
+Worry and insomnia go hand in hand, which means that doing all you can to manage your worries during the day is essential to sleeping well at night.
 Scientific research has shown that when you talk through a problem, rather than bottle it up, you move from the amygdala (your brain’s stress centre) to the modern rational part of the brain, known as the pre frontal cortex.
 Creating a good support network of friends, family members and work colleagues and openly sharing your worries can reduce the risk of taking them to bed, and so can improve your sleep quality.

 7. Toilet trips

-Your bladder is another organ that feels the squeeze as your baby grows, which explains why excessive night time toilet trips are a common cause of sleep disturbance during pregnancy.
-To stay hydrated and yet not be awake all night aim to drink more in the morning and then start to taper your fluid consumption from mid-afternoon onwards.
-Aim to limit or avoid caffeine containing drinks such as tea and coffee as the diuretic effect unhelpfully increases the need for the toilet.
+Your bladder is another organ that feels the squeeze as your baby grows, which explains why excessive nighttime toilet trips are a common cause of sleep disturbance during pregnancy.
+To stay hydrated but avoid waking up during the night aim to drink more in the morning and then start to taper your fluid consumption from mid-afternoon onwards.
+Aim to limit or avoid caffeine-containing drinks such as tea and coffee as the diuretic effect unhelpfully increases the need to go to the bathroom.